syncfusion-content/javascript-docs/js/GroupButton/DataSoruce.md

 ## Remote Data

-To bind remote data to the Group Button, you can assign a service data as an instance of `ejDataManager` to the `dataSource` property along with the fields mapping.
+To bind remote data to the GroupButton, you can assign a service data as an instance of `ejDataManager` to the `dataSource` property along with the fields mapping.

 {% highlight js %}